apache/metron/metron-deployment/development/aws-centos6/README.md

 1. Install Homebrew by following the instructions at [Homebrew](http://brew.sh/).

-1. Run the following command in a terminal to install all of the required tools.
+2. Run the following commands in a terminal to install all of the required tools.

     ```
     brew cask install vagrant virtualbox docker